Nude Photography with one light (and one model)

 Nude photography with one light frees up the photographer and the model to concentrate on producing creative images.
 The model can get into the flow of the session and doesn’t have to keep waiting whilst the photographer fiddles with the lights.
 The session flows and the results are often great.

-The photos of Faye shown her are from two different sessions both using one light.
+The photos of Fiona shown her are from two different sessions both using one light.